 By using different levels of VG and PG, manufacturers can create a thicker or thinner e-liquid.
 They do this to support different vape kits.
 E-liquids with a higher VG percentage (60% VG or higher) will require more power and heat to be turned into vapour, to accommodate this you will need a more powerful kit.
 If you’ve just started vaping we recommend you’ll be using a less powerful kit and because of this, you will require an e-liquid that has a higher PG content, one that’s 50% PG or higher.

 A mouth to lung vape kit is one that has been designed to emulate the process of smoking a cigarette, you are expected to inhale vapour into your mouth, carry it into your lungs and then exhale.
 To enable you to do so, these kits will produce a small amount of vapour.
 When using a mouth to lung vape kit, you’re going to want a thinner e-liquid that produces less vapour.
-We recommend a high PG e-liquid, one that is 50% PG or higher to achieve this.
+We recommend a 50% PG e-liquid or higher as the ideal starting point.

-A direct to lung kit works slightly differently, it will produce a far greater amount of vapour.
+A direct to lung kit works slightly differently, it will produce a far greater amount of vapour, the most common type of DTL kit is a sub ohm kit.
 To use one properly you will need to adopt a direct to lung vaping style, this is where you inhale vapour directly into your lungs and then exhale.
-This style will require an e-liquid that is capable of creating more vapour, in this case, a thicker e-liquid that’s 60% VG or higher will work best.
+This style will require an e-liquid that is capable of creating more vapour, in this case, a thicker e-liquid that’s 60% VG or higher will work best, with the most popular being 70% VG e-liquid.

 CBD or Cannabidiol is appearing in e-liquid more and more.
 It is the non-psychoactive element of the cannabis plant and has grown in popularity.
 CBD e-liquids are available in different concentration levels, if you’ve just started using CBD e-liquid we recommend trying a lower strength, to begin with, you can find more information here.